awsdocs/iam-user-guide/doc_source/reference_policies_elements_principal.md

 `long_service-name.amazonaws.com`

 The service principal is defined by the service\.
 To learn the service principal for a service, see the documentation for that service\.
+For some services, see [AWS Services That Work with IAM](reference_aws-services-that-work-with-iam.md) and look for the services that have **Yes **in the **Service\-Linked Role** column\.
+Choose a **Yes** with a link to view the service\-linked role documentation for that service\.
+View the **Service\-Linked Role Permissions** section for that service to view the service principal\.

 The following example shows a policy that can be attached to a service role\.
 The policy enables two services, Amazon EMR and AWS Data Pipeline, to assume the role\.
 The services can then perform any tasks granted by the permissions policy assigned to the role \(not shown\)\.
 To specify multiple service principals, you do not specify two `Service` elements; you can have only one\.
 Instead, you use an array of multiple service principals as the value of a single `Service` element\.